troglobit/smcroute/README.md

 like [mrouted][] or [pimd][] in setups where static multicast routes should be maintained and/or no proper IGMP or MLD signaling exists.

-Multicast routes exist in the UNIX kernel only as long as a multicast routing daemon is running.
-Only one multicast routing daemon can be active at a time, so it is not possible to run `smcrouted` and, e.g.
-`mrouted` at the same time.
+Multicast routes exist in the UNIX kernel as long as a multicast routing daemon is running.
+Only one multicast routing daemon can be active at a time, so it is not possible to run `smcrouted` and, e.g.  `mrouted` at the same time.

 Features